benswift/benswift.github.io/_posts/2023-02-02-academic-integrity-policy-re-chatgpt-and-generative-ai-tools.md

    instructions](https://platform.openai.com/docs/chatgpt-education/disclosing-the-use-of-chatgpt)

 3. You are responsible for everything you submit.
-"It's not my fault---the AI generated text introduced errors/lies/racial slurs" is never an acceptable excuse.
+"It's not my fault---the AI generated text introduced non-sequiturs/errors/plagiarised text/offensive language" will never get you off the hook; if it's in your submission you're responsible for it just as you would be if you'd written it without ChatGPT.

-4. You are expected to be able to explain (in conversation with the course convenor) any assessment submission to demonstrate your understanding of the concepts being assessed.
+4. You are expected to be able to explain (to your tutor, lecturer of course convenor) any assessment submission to demonstrate your understanding of the concepts being assessed.